mikeholscher/zmk-config-mikefive/readme.md

 I will update this page when there is news, and post on r/ergomechkeyboards or r/olkb too.

 ### 2024-10-26 I made custom keycaps for the PG1316S switch!
 You can read all about in this [Reddit post](https://www.reddit.com/r/ErgoMechKeyboards/comments/1gcibfw/custom_keycaps_for_the_ultralow_kailh_pg1316s/), where I made a write-up in the comments if you would like to read about all the details.
-I resin printed them myself.
+I resin-printed them myself.
 The CAD models will be on this site soon so everybody can print them, after I verified they also fit well using when ordering them from a commercial print service.

+Small update: I received a small batch of my keycap prints from JLC, but they have more play to them than my own, and I don't want people to be disappointed when printing my caps.
+Tolerances are very small on this cap and switch combination.
+Stay tuned for updates!
+I am working on it.

 ![](images/mikefivekeycap%20flats.jpg)